emeuc3m/emeuc3m/README.md

-Hi!
-I'm Mario and this is my student and personal Git-Hub page.
+Hi! 👋 I'm Mario and this is my student and personal GitHub page.

 I am interested and currently learning machine learning applications, but I enjoy any fun programming task!